Networking

 Wildcard patterns

-The allow list supports wildcard patterns:
+The rules list supports wildcard hostname patterns:

 | Pattern | Matches |